Isla del Sol, Bolivia

 It is highly recommended to learn some basic Spanish before travelling to Latin America.
 Familiarising yourself with key phrases will enhance your experience, allowing you to connect more with locals and navigate easier, especially in regions where English is not widely spoken.
 Knowing how to ask for directions, order food, or greet people will enrich your interactions, even in tourist-heavy areas.

 Many language apps, like Duolingo or Babbel, offer courses tailored to Latin American Spanish.
+Alternatively you could use a more structured learning programme such as Languages on a Plate which offers good value mobile friendly interactive courses, designed by a teacher who helps understand how the language works and provides useful content.
 Learning basic verb conjugations, greetings, and common travel-related vocabulary will make a noticeable difference in how you experience the region.

 English Proficiency in Latin America